Welcome Freshmen: Seasons 3 and 4

 In the later episodes, the sketch comedy format was abandoned, and the show became a standard sitcom.

-In the third season, Kevin and Alex become sophomores, Walter is held behind due to him missing summer school.
-Merv and Tara left Hawthorne, with Merv skipping the rest of high school and going straight to college, and Tara moving to a biosphere with her family.
+In the third season, Kevin and Alex become sophomores, and Walter is held behind due to missing summer school.
+Merv and Tara leave Hawthorne, with Merv skipping the rest of high school and going straight to college, and Tara moving to a biosphere with her family.
 New characters came in: Grant, Erin and Manny, by the end of the third season, Manny left.
-In the series finale, Walter becomes a sophomore as all the teachers threatened to quit if they had him for another year.
+In the series finale, Walter becomes a sophomore after all the teachers threatened to quit if they had him for another year.